-To help us identify fraud and energy theft, we will give details of your account to fraud prevention agencies who will use the information to check public and other databases they hold and may provide information to us to help identify fraud and energy theft.
-Checks will be performed on a regular basis whilst you hold an account with us.
+To help us identify fraud and energy theft, we will give your account details to fraud prevention agencies.
+They will use the information to check the public and other databases they hold and may provide information to help identify fraud and energy theft.
+They will perform checks regularly whilst you have an account with us.

-If we suspect or can confirm theft of energy has occurred, a record will be kept by fraud prevention agencies which may include sensitive information about alleged criminal offences.
+If we suspect or can confirm theft of energy has occurred, fraud prevention agencies will keep a record, which may include sensitive information about alleged criminal offences.
 The fraud prevention agencies may provide the information to other energy companies to help identify fraud and detect energy theft but only in limited circumstances where you have accounts with them.
 Where theft has been identified, your account terms may change, but we will notify you separately if this is the case.

 Personal information transferred outside of the EEA